null Skip to main content

 Although wearing wrist bands is not difficult, the right approach is what guarantees their success.
 This explains how to maximize it:

-How to Use Weight Lifting Wrist Straps for Maximum Performance
+How to Use Weight Lifting Straps for Maximum Performance

-Wrist straps could be a breakthrough in weightlifting performance improvement.
+These straps be a breakthrough in weightlifting performance improvement.
 Still, you should find out when and how best to fit them into your calendar.
 Here are some guidelines on correctly applying it in your weightlifting program:

 • Use Them for Heavy Lifts: Deadlifts, rows, pull-ups, where wrist restraints are advised depending on grip strength.
 Save them for your most heavy sets your grip might break before your muscles might.